Sponsor an Intern

 - Comply with FIT's commitment to producing an environment that is free from all forms of harassment

-- Validate the intern's reported hours completed at midtern and final evaluations
+- Validate the intern's reported hours completed at midterm and final evaluations

-- Participate in an on-site visit at your organization to learn more about the company, your expectations of interns and to for FIT to discuss expectations of internships and sponsors.
+- Participate in an on-site visit by FIT of your organization to learn more about the company, your expectations of interns, and to discuss FIT's expectations of internships and sponsors.